kubernetes-retired/kubefed/docs/userguide.md

 ## Limitations
 ### Immutable Fields
-Federation API does not implement immutable fields in the federated resource yet.
+Kubefed API does not implement immutable fields in the federated resource yet.

 A kubernetes resource field can be modified at runtime to change the resource specification.
 An immutable field cannot be modified after the resource is created.